DOE exec cites projection for lower fuel prices in Q1 2026

 He said the Russia-Ukraine conflict has resulted in sanctions by the US and Europe, thus, the forecast of JPMorgan that around 1.4 million barrels of oil per day are not being released from Russia.

-He said IEA earlier forecasted that around three to 4 million barrels of oil supply in the first quarter next year may be at risk due to the impact of the Russia-Ukraine conflict.
+He said IEA earlier forecasted that around three to four million barrels of oil supply in the first quarter next year may be at risk due to the impact of the Russia-Ukraine conflict.

 Amidst this factor, Abad said there is a general forecast that the higher supply of oil in the first three months of next year will persist.